uofw/uofw/README.md

 http://courses.missouristate.edu/kenvollmar/mars/

 The next step is to improve your reverse engineering skills (if needed).
 We suggest reading [this  excellent guide] (http://psnpt.com/joomla/index.php/articles/39-tutorials) about reverse engineering for the PSP.

+We are reverse engineering the PSP kernel version 6.60, please make sure you are working on modules of this firmware version.

 If you have questions, don't hesitate to ask us!

+## Installation & Running

+For information on how to install and run uOFW, please look [here](https://github.com/uofw/uofwinst).

 ## Repository structure